A 5,000 Mile Dream Finally Comes True

 Now as a Stadtman tenure-track investigator within the Division of Intramural Research of the National Institute on Minority Health and Health Disparities (NIMHD), Dr. Williams contributes to the Intramural Research Program’s high-risk/high-impact health disparities research in the area of community and population health.
 Her lab focuses on health disparities and geospatial transdisciplinary research to understand the factors influencing health disparities and develop effective interventions to improve health outcomes among minorities and underserved populations.

 Also a 2018 NIH Distinguished Scholar, Dr. Williams participates in a cohort model for enhancing diversity and inclusion of principal investigators in the NIH Intramural Research Program.
-The competitive program provides mentoring and professional development activities to foster research and promote scientific workforce diversity.
+The competitive program provides mentoring and professional development activities to foster research and promote scientific workforce development.
 Dr. Williams says her goal is to build a well-established transdisciplinary research program with other NIH intramural scientists.

 Dr. Williams aims to build a long and productive career, working toward helping to eliminate disparities so that everyone can benefit from good health.
 But there is still a lot of work to do.
 She credits NIMHD for affording her the career opportunity to carry out her dream of helping people.